 Source: National Heart, Lung, and Blood Institute; National Institutes of Health; U.S. Department of Health and Human Services.

-The Heart Hospital Baylor Denton is a cardiovascular specialty hospital located in Denton, Texas.
+Baylor Scott & White Heart – Denton is a cardiovascular specialty hospital located in Denton, Texas.
 Modeled after

 Baylor Scott & White The Heart Hospital – Plano, our mission is to provide safe, quality, compassionate care and five-star service to our guests.
 We offer comprehensive, noninvasive, diagnostic cardiac and vascular services to Denton County and the North Texas region.

-If a patient at The Heart Hospital Baylor Denton is a candidate for Transcatheter Aortic Valve Replacement, or may be a candidate for a clinical research trial, then he or she will be referred to
+If a patient at Baylor Scott & White Heart – Denton is a candidate for Transcatheter Aortic Valve Replacement, or may be a candidate for a clinical research trial, then he or she will be referred to

 The Heart Valve Center of Texas in Plano.
 The Heart Valve Center is a specialty outpatient setting operated by Baylor Scott & White The Heart Hospital – Plano that provides specialized evaluation and treatment plans (including minimally invasive options) for patients with valve disease.